 ABOUT US

-Founded by Kristina McPherson in 2019, As Told By Canadian Immigrants is dedicated to sharing first-hand experiences, access to quality, trustworthy services and valuable insights from Canadian immigrants.
+Founded by Kristina McPherson in 2019, As Told By Canadian Immigrants is a media and community platform dedicated to sharing real stories, practical insights, and trusted resources from people building life in Canada.

 Community Size